-Certain campus officials - those deemed Campus Security Authorities (many administrative staff, student organization advisors, resident assistants, etc.) - have a duty to report sexual assault, domestic violence, dating violence, and stalking for federal statistical reporting purposes pursuant to The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act").
-All personally identifiable information is kept confidential, but statistical information must be passed along to the University Police regarding the type of incident and its general location (on or off-campus or in the surrounding area, but no addresses are given) for publication in the Annual Security Report.
+All personally identifiable information will be kept private for federal reporting purposes, but statistical information regarding the type of incident and its general location (on or off-campus or in the surrounding area, but no addresses are given) must be shared with University Police Department for publication in the Annual Security Report and daily campus crime log.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime and ensure greater community safety.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the reporting party and may be done anonymously.